chadly/chadly.net/readme.md

 yarn start
 ```

 This will start the gatsby development server at `localhost:8000`.
-It will also create a `.env` file in the root of the project that you should enter any environment variables you want to configure (like the contentful API keys).